Tools and resources to help your company expand globally

 Other Corporate Taxes

-Sales taxes are levied at jurisdictional level, generally at a rate of 3% to 5% of gross revenue from the sale of goods and services.
+Sales taxes are levied at the jurisdictional level, generally at a rate of 3% to 5% of gross revenue from the sale of goods and services.
 Higher rates may be imposed on certain services in some provinces.
 Industrial activities usually are exempt or subject to lower rates (between 0 and 2%).
 Jurisdictions also levy a real estate tax, with rates varying according to the location and the property’s fiscal value.

 A financial transactions tax of 0.6% is levied on deposits and withdrawals in current accounts; as well as a 1.2% tax on any transactions made in a bank without using a bank account.
 33% of the aforementioned taxes are creditable against profits tax and minimum notional income tax and/or respective tax advances.